mattock/openvpn-vagrant/buildbot-host/README.md

 and get nuked afterwards.
 On next build everything starts from scratch.

-Build artefacts can be copied from the workers to the buildmaster before the worker exists, or copied elsewhere.
+Build artefacts can be copied from the workers to the buildmaster before the worker exits, or copied elsewhere during build.

 The containers (master and workers) do not require any data to be present on the persistent volumes to work.
 The only exception is the worker password that